Devorein/mongql/README.md

 ## TODO

 1. Add more well rounded tests
-2. Provide ES modules to make the library tree-shakable
+2. Provide ES modules to make the library tree-shakabl

 **PRS are more than welcome and highly appreciated!!!!**